doabit/vue-ssr-starter-kit/README.md

-# vue-ssr-demo
+# vue-ssr-starter-kit

-> A Vue.js project with vue 2.0 and vue-router@next for server-side rendering.
+> A Vue.js project with vue 2.0, vue-router and vuex starter kit for server side rendering.

 ## Build Setup